ahmetb/gke-letsencrypt/README.md

 - **[cert-manager]** is a third-party Kubernetes controller that automates getting TLS/SSL certificates from Let’s Encrypt and refreshing them.

+> :warning::warning: cert-manager is pre-stable software.
+Use it at your own risk! :warning::warning:

 Requirements:

 - A registered domain name